TickTalk 5 ($200) is the better value for most families; choose Xplora X5 Play ($120) if your child is active and you want IP68 + fitness challenges.

 Fall detection

-TickTalk has a built-in accelerometer that can detect falls and automatically trigger an SOS alert.
-This matters for active kids who climb, skateboard, or play rough.
-Xplora does not have fall detection.
+TickTalk has a built-in accelerometer that can detect falls and automatically trigger an SOS alert without your child having to press anything.
+This matters most for active kids who climb, skateboard, bike, or play rough, since a hard fall is exactly the moment they may be too shaken to reach the button themselves.
+Xplora doesn’t have fall detection at all.

 Communication